praterjhn/GeoProcessing/README.md

 # GeoProcessing
-Scripts that do spatial calculations.
+Scripts that do spatial data stuff.